 *Those printed in bold are the emotions reported by more than 30% of the participants

-Looking at the variety of answers reported by the participants, the authors have categorized the reported emotions into three categories: positive emotions, negative emotions, and conflicting emotions (see Table 6).
-The positive emotions category was assigned to participants who reported positive emotions exclusively (satisfied, happy, joyful, romantic, or loved).
-The negative emotions category was assigned to participants who reported negative emotions exclusively (sad, exploited, tense, scared, guilty, nervous, ashamed, confused, angry, regret, apprehensive, or disgusted).
+Looking at the variety of reported emotions, the authors divided them into three categories: positive emotions, negative emotions, and conflicting emotions (see Table 6).
+The positive emotions category was assigned to participants who reported exclusively positive emotions (satisfied, happy, joyful, romantic, or loved).
+The negative emotions category was assigned to participants who reported exclusively negative emotions (sad, exploited, tense, scared, guilty, nervous, ashamed, confused, angry, regret, apprehensive, or disgusted).
 The conflicting emotions category was assigned to participants who reported both positive and negative emotions.

 Results show that a majority of the participants (64.34%) reported having conflicting feelings regarding their experience with unwanted sexual activities.
 On the one hand, they had positive feelings (loved, happy, etc.), but they also felt negative emotions (guilt, regret, etc.).